 - Assist participants in decision making about their health and health care.

 - Understand the roles each team member plays in care coordination.

 - Understand organizational policies and procedures and ensure care coordination is conducted consistent with these policies and procedures.

-Participant Empowerment & Community EngagementBy the end of the Participant Empowerment & Community Engagement Module, you will be able to:
+Participant Empowerment & Community EngagementBy the end of this module, you will be able to:

 - Encourage participants to identify and prioritize their personal and family needs and use available resources to meet their needs and goals.